mlpack/mlpack/doc/embedded/crosscompile_armv7.md

  * [Armadillo](https://arma.sourceforge.net/) for linear algebra and matrix manipulation.

 Armadillo itself can use several backends.
-In this tutorials we will use OpenBLAS since it is optimized on a broad range of different architectures.
+In this tutorial we will use OpenBLAS since it is optimized on a broad range of different architectures.

 To get the dependencies we have two solutions: either we download them manually,